amirbbr2/dataset_scam/README.md

 * *discard_phishtank.csv* all websites discared from the phishtank's websites
 * *discard_text_analysis.csv* all websites discared from the redirecting approach.

+One site is available in 2 form:
+* only the html page.
+* all the website downloaded throught *wget*.

 * **all_websites**
     * **all_websites**
         * **websites_captured_from_adv**